pirey/jquery-geserify/README.md

 </div>
 ```

-**TIPS:** You can customize it however you want as long as it comply the structure above.
+**TIPS:** We can customize it however we want as long as it comply the structure above.

 Alright, now call the plugin on the container element

-Here our selector is `.my-carousel`
+Here, our selector is `.my-carousel`

-You can have multiple element with class `.my-carousel` and have them `geserified` (I also have no idea what that means :| )
+We can have multiple element with class `.my-carousel` and have them `geserified` (I also have no idea what that means :| )

 ```